sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 3. **Execution layer**
    `smarthome.lf` reads the latest sensor values from `sensor_data.jsonl` and executes the control logic, including runtime property checks.

+The replay workflow bypasses the physical sensor and serial layers by writing controlled values directly to `sensor_data.jsonl`.
+The hardware-adapted LF program then consumes the same file interface used in the live path.

 ## Relation between the two LF files